 Yes, you can use regular whole wheat flour in place of white whole wheat flour.
 Just keep in mind that it may produce a loaf that’s a little darker and denser.
 White whole wheat is milder in flavor and softer in texture, which is why it's ideal for this recipe.
 If you're using regular whole wheat, consider adding the optional vitamin C (4g) to help strengthen the dough and improve the rise.
 You may also need to adjust the water slightly, as some whole wheat flours absorb more than others.

-Do I need to add vitamin C to this recipe?
+Do I need to add vitamin C?

 Vitamin C (also known as ascorbic acid) is optional in this recipe.
 You can add 4g if you’d like a little boost in dough strength, especially if you're using regular whole wheat flour instead of white whole wheat.
 It helps improve gluten development, makes the dough more elastic, and can give your loaf a better rise and lighter crumb.
 Some readers mention it in the comments, and it’s shown in the ingredient photo, but feel free to leave it out—your bread will still turn out great without it.